jamur2/Subscribeme/README.rst

 follow).
 It WILL NOT expose direct messages or any other non-public information, but don't share the URL if you don't want someone else following all the people you follow.

+You can see this software in action at http://jamur2-subscribeme.appspot.com, but feel free to run your own instance.
+It fits well within the "free" pricing tier in Google App Engine.